Preconditioned normal equations for solving discretised partial differential equations: Conclusions

-\item \textbf{Mixed reformulations} of \eqref{eq:normalPDE} can be used to escape the fact that $A^TTA$ is a dense matrix.
+We would like to conclude by discussing some questions that we plan to investigate further in the future. \begin{enumerate} \item \textbf{Mixed reformulations} of \eqref{eq:normalPDE} can be used to escape the fact that $A^TTA$ is a dense matrix.
 Specifically, we aim to study this problem from the point of view of its Schur complement \cite{Wathen}.
-Such reformulation has many similarities to the discontinuous Petrov--Galerkin and least squares finite element methods \cite{Demkowicz, Ita,Bochev}, which we plan to highlight in future work.

-\item \textbf{Different PDEs} can be tackled with the normal preconditioning framework, especially singularly perturbed problems.
-We aim to extend the presented ideas to the Oseen equation \cite{Elman}, the Helmholtz equation, and the Helmotz--Korteweg equation \cite{Farrell2}.
+Such reformulation has many similarities to the discontinuous Petrov--Galerkin and least squares finite element methods \cite{Demkowicz, Ita,Bochev}, which we plan to highlight in future work. \item \textbf{Different PDEs} can be tackled with the normal preconditioning framework, especially singularly perturbed problems.
+We aim to extend the presented ideas to the Oseen equation \cite{Elman}, the Helmholtz equation, and the \bb{Helmholtz}--Korteweg equation \cite{Farrell2}. \end{enumerate}